 Fall or spring.
 Credit, four hours.
-Prerequisite: CS 150, or permission of the Mathematics Department as stated in placement recommendations.
-The first course for potential math/computer science majors, covering an introduction to computer architecture, an introduction to software engineering, the UNIX operating system, and C language.
-Three hours of lecture and a one-hour laboratory per week.
+Prerequisite: CS 150 or permission of the Mathematics Department as stated in placement recommendations.
+The first course for potential mathematics-computer science majors, covering an introduction to computer architecture, software engineering, the UNIX operating system, and the C++ language.
+Three hours of lecture and one one-hour laboratory per week.